Succeeding at Scale: Enterprise Retrieval Benchmark Construction and Index-Preserving Query Adaptation for Multi-Tenant Search: Query-Only Adaptation

-We first evaluate whether asymmetric Query-Only fine-tuning ($Q$) can reach performance parity with symmetric Query-Document fine-tuning ($QD$).
-Table~\ref{tab:main_table} summarizes the results across both architectures.
-The data demonstrates that freezing the document encoder incurs minimal performance loss.
-In all cases, the $Q$ strategy significantly improves over the untrained baseline.
-Crucially, it remains highly competitive with the computationally expensive $QD$ approach, achieving comparable retrieval metrics across all domains and, in the case of qwen3-4b on SciFact, even marginally outperforming the joint tuning strategy in Recall@10.
+We evaluate whether asymmetric Query-Only fine-tuning ($Q$) can match symmetric Query-Document fine-tuning ($QD$).
+Table~\ref{tab:main_table} summarizes results across both architectures and shows that freezing the document encoder incurs minimal performance loss.
+In all cases, $Q$ substantially improves over the untrained baseline and remains competitive with the more expensive $QD$ approach, achieving comparable retrieval metrics across domains and, for qwen3-4b on SciFact, slightly outperforming joint tuning in Recall@10.